hoboslobo/bandshoot/content/posts/New Website/index.md

 - Weekly updates.
 - Posts on both photography and my other interests.
-- The oppurtunity to buy me a coffee :).
+- The opportunity to buy me a coffee :).